Simultaneous Extension of Continuous and Uniformly Continuous Functions: Introduction

 \begin{theorem}[Mandelkern, 1990] Let $(X,d)$ be a metric space, $A\subset X$ be a nonempty closed set and $\varphi:A\to [1,2]$ be uniformly continuous.
 Then the extension $f:X\to \R$ defined as in \eqref{eq:special-fn-Tietze-v3:3} is also uniformly continuous. \end{theorem}

-St.\ Watson in his review of Mandelkern's paper \cite{MR1076066} (see Mathematical Reviews/MathSciNet \href{http://www.ams.org/mathscinet-getitem?mr=1076066}{MR1076066}) remarked that Hausdorff's formula \eqref{eq:special-fn-Tietze-v3:1} is simpler and even included in Engelking's General Topology in \cite[Exercise 4.1.F]{engelking:89}, and questioned whether it also preserves uniform continuity.
+In his review of Mandelkern's paper \cite{MR1076066}, St.\ Watson \cite{Watson-1990-MR} remarked that Hausdorff's formula \eqref{eq:special-fn-Tietze-v3:1} is simpler and even included in Engelking's General Topology in \cite[Exercise 4.1.F]{engelking:89}, and questioned whether it also preserves uniform continuity.
 He further remarked that the study of the mechanics of Tietze's extension theorem is worthwhile and proposed the following general formula of constructing an extension.
 He wrote that we can measure how close $a\in A$ is to $p\in X\setminus A$ by the function $s(a,p) = \frac{d(a,p)}{d(p, A)}$.
 Then he suggested to consider a general function $c(s,r)$ representing the extension by $f(p)=\inf_{a\in A}c(s(a,p),\varphi(a))$.
 For instance, in Hausdorff's approach, $c(s,r)= r+s-1$.
 Thus, he posed the following general question.

 \begin{question} Can those functions $c(s,r)$ which preserve continuity and uniform continuity, respectively, be characterised? \end{question}